 NEWS

-On the 19th, Isaac Kiesse Thelin visited Saitama City Harayama Elementary School and, as "Reds Teacher," gave a lesson on the theme of "dreams" to sixth graders.
+On the 19th, Isaac Kiese Thelin visited Saitama Municipal Harayama Elementary School and, as "Reds Teacher," gave a lesson to sixth-grade students on the theme of "dreams."

 This time, Isaac spoke to the children while looking back on his life, talking about the thoughts and efforts he had before realizing his childhood dream of becoming a professional soccer player.